pfragkiad/graphhopper_notes/README.md

 sudo apt install maven
 ```

+Then edit the `.bashrc` using any text editor:
 ```bash
 nano ~/.bashrc
 ```

-Add the following two lines in `.bashrc`:
+and add the following two lines in `.bashrc`:

 ```bash
 export JAVA_HOME=$(dirname $(dirname $(readlink -f $(which java))))